Bigfoot Bib Report

 Enter the Bib Number and time that a Runner arrived (IN), exited (OUT), or bowed-out of the event (DROP):

-1. Enter Bib Number: Limited to 15 characters.
+1. Enter Bib Number: Limited by the Max Bib Characters setting.

 2. Enter The 24-hour time that the runner entered, exited, or bowed-out.
 Limited to 6 characters.